jhildenbiddle/canvas-size/README.md

 - **usePromise**: Determines if the method call will return an ES6 Promise.
 The return value for both `resolve()` and `reject()` will be an object containing `width`, `height`, and `benchmark` properties (see onError/onSuccess for value details).
 Requires ES6 [Promise](https://www.google.com/search?client=safari&rls=en&q=js+promise&ie=UTF-8&oe=UTF-8) support (native or via polyfill for legacy browsers).
   - Type: `boolean`
   - Default: `false`
 - **useWorker**: Determines if canvas tests will be performed asynchronously on a separate browser thread.
 Requires modern browser with [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) and [OffscreenCanvas](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) support.
+If web worker and OffscreenCanvas support is not available, tests will be performed on the main browser thread.
   - Type: `boolean`
   - Default: `false`
 - **onError**: Callback invoked after each unsuccessful test